 Output: True if n is prime, False otherwise

-3. If n is even, return False
+a.
+If n is divisible by i, return False

 This algorithm efficiently determines primality by only checking potential divisors up to the square root.
+This optimization significantly reduces the number of necessary checks, illustrating the importance of efficiency in algorithm design.

 Every well-designed algorithm has these characteristics: